shentufoundation/testnet/README.md

 Currently, chain transactions as well as chain account creation can only be performed via the CLI tool or CLI-based RESTful server.
 In the near future web wallet will be supported to allow using the chain without the CLI tool.

+The latest CLI tool and other binaries can be downloaded from https://github.com/certikfoundation/chain/releases/.

 ## Use CLI Tool to Access Testnet

 ### CLI Tool Configuration